Winning with Counter-Attack

 Most club players only focus on two types of play: the attack and defense.
-You can often hear a phrase “if I‘m not attacking, I’m defending” and vice versa.
+You can often hear the phrase “if I‘m not attacking, I’m defending” and vice versa.
 By following this approach you are missing out on a HUGE opportunity for saving and even winning some of the games you’ll otherwise lose.
 You probably already know what I am talking about: a Counter-Attack!

 A counter-attack is an insanely strong weapon.